elenacrst/StockHawk/README.md

 # StockHawk
 The starter code was provided by Udacity.
-I treated some error cases, added a widget and some functionalities.
+I treated some error cases (based on user's input), added a widget and a detailed screen with a chart.